-Guiding city planning, budgeting and decision-making: At its core, the Northfield Comprehensive Plan sets a policy direction for decisions made day-to-day by the City Council, Planning Commission, other boards and commissions, and City staff.
-The Plan itself does not have regulatory authority but instead offers the policy foundation for other official controls, like the zoning and building codes, subdivision regulations, City budget, Capital Improvement Plan and other tools, as seen in Figure X.
+Guiding city planning, budgeting and decision-making: At its core, the Northfield 2045 Comprehensive Plan sets policy directions for decisions made day-to-day by the city council, planning commission, other boards and commissions, and municipal staff.
+The plan itself does not have regulatory authority but is the policy foundation for other official controls, like the zoning and building codes, subdivision regulations, city budget, Capital Improvement Plan and other tools, as seen in Figure X. Successful implementation of this plan requires the City Council to include its recommendations in its capital planning and budgeting to allocate the resources needed to realize the outcomes in this plan.